-27 Protecting remaining high quality natural resource lands in the metropolitan area builds on past 28 investments and offers an excellent opportunity for further investment in the Regional Parks System as 29 the region grows by 888,000 more people from 2010 to 2040.
-To that end, the vision for the Regional 30 Parks System includes expanding it to nearly 70,000 acres and tripling the trail system from 389 miles 31 today to more than 1,100 miles by 2040.
-New regional trails and greenway corridors will link regional 32 parks and park reserves.
-Also proposed are two additional regional parks in Carver County and a 33 regional park in the northwest corner of Anoka County - an area that has been identified as a potential 34 park since 1974.
-These planned regional parks and trails will enable residents to enjoy a variety of new 35 park experiences throughout the region.
+27 Protecting remaining high--guality natural resource lands in the metropolitan area builds on past 28 investments and offers an excellent opportunity for further investment in the Regional Parks System as 29 the region grows by 888,000 more people from 2010 to 2040.
+To that end, the vision for the Regional 30 Parks System includes expanding it to from nearly 54,500 acres today to nearly 70,000 acres, and 31 more than tripling the trail system from 389415 miles today to more than 1,100300 miles by 2040.
+With the added expansion of the 2020 System Addition designation process, the Regional Parks System has 32 33 reached these landmark goals.
+Now the hard work of planning, acquiring, protecting, and developing 34 these new parks and trails continues.
+New regional trails and greenway corridors will link regional parks 35 and park reserves- with one another as well as with population centers.
+Also proposed are two additional regional parks in Carver County-and a regional park, two in the northwest corner of western 36 37 Hennepin County by Three Rivers Park District, and three in Anoka County - an area that, one of which has been identified as a potential park since 1974.
+These planned regional parks and trails will enable 38 39 residents to enjoy a variety of new park experiences throughout the region.

-36 In the 1880s, Horace Cleveland, a founding father of the Minneapolis parks system, said:
+40 In the 1880s, Horace Cleveland, a founding father of the Minneapolis parks system, said:

-37 "Look forward for a century, to the time when the city has a population of a million, and 38 think what will be their wants.
-They will have wealth enough to purchase all that money 39 can buy, but all their wealth cannot purchase a lost opportunity, or restore natural 40 features of grandeur and beauty, which would then possess priceless value..."
+- 1 "Look forward for a century, to the time when the city has a population of a million, and - 2 think what will be their wants.
+They will have wealth enough to purchase all that money - 3 can buy, but all their wealth cannot purchase a lost opportunity, or restore natural - 4 features of grandeur and beauty, which would then possess priceless value..."

-- 1 This sentiment still rings true.
-Preserving natural areas with an eye toward the future is critical to the - 2 region's livability, sustainability, stewardship, and prosperity.
-The Regional Parks System represents a - 3 major, well-established conservation effort for land and water resources.
-The area's growing population - 4 will need additional large-scale park and open space lands with interconnected trails in the future.
-The - 5 region needs to identify natural areas that could be added to the Regional Parks System and make - 6 plans for their acquisition before the opportunity is lost.
+This sentiment still rings true.
+Preserving natural areas with an eye toward the future is critical to the region's livability, sustainability, stewardship, and prosperity.
+The Regional Parks System represents a major, well-established conservation effort for land and water resources.
+The area's growing population

+- 8 will need additional large-scale park and open space lands with interconnected trails in the future.
+The - 9 region needs to identify natural areas that could be added to the Regional Parks System and make - 10 plans for their acquisition before the opportunity is lost.

-7 System Plan
+11 System Plan

-8 The Council has the responsibility to prepare a system plan for the Regional Parks System.
-The system 9 planning process begins with the Council identifying "generally the areas which should be acquired," as 10 required by the 1974 Metropolitan Parks Act.
-The Regional Parks Policy Plan includes the system plan, 11 which identifies the regional parks and trails that are included in the Regional Parks System.
+12 The Council has the responsibility to prepare a system plan for the Regional Parks System.
+The system

-- 12 The Council reviews the system plan portion of the Regional Parks Policy Plan every four years as part - 13 of the policy plan revision process and may add or delete planned elements to the system.
-Additions or - 14 deletions to the system proposed outside the regular plan review process are substantial revisions to - 15 the policy plan.
-Identification of specific boundaries and detailed planning for individual units of the - 16 system are addressed in master plans for each unit.
-The master plans are prepared by the regional - 17 park implementing agencies.
+- 13 planning process begins with the Council identifying "generally the areas which should be acquired," as - required by the 1974 Metropolitan Parks Act.
+The Regional Parks Policy Plan includes the system plan, - 15 which identifies the regional parks and trails that are included in the Regional Parks System. - 16 The Council reviews the system plan portion of the Regional Parks Policy Plan every four years as part - 17 of the policy plan revision process and may add, modify, or delete planned elements to the system. - 18 Additions, including major boundary adjustments, or deletions to the system proposed outside the - 19 regular plan review process are substantial revisions to the policy plan, and as such require an - 20 amendment to the policy plan.
+Identification of specific boundaries and detailed planning for individual - units of the system are addressed in master plans for each unit.
+The master plans are prepared by theregional park implementing agencies.

-18 Amending the Policy Plan
+23 Amending the Policy Plan